Gang Confrontation: The case of Medellin (Colombia): Results and Discussion

 \subsubsection{BLV-Predicted Adjacency Confrontation Matrix}

-For each period of time, the values of the three distance measures defined above are shown in Fig.~\ref{fig:optimization}.
+For each period of time, the values of the three distance measures defined above are shown in Fig~\ref{fig:optimization}.
 The Multiplying distance $D_\mathrm{M}$ is bounded: $0\le D_\mathrm{M} \le 1$ ranging between identical matrices to matrices having orthogonal support, respectively.
 Since adjacency matrices considered here are not normalized, then it is not straightforward to assign a particular interpretation to a given value of the distance measures.
 However, note that the behavior of the three measures, as a function of $\beta$, is identical.
-Therefore, despite that high spatial character of the confrontation network in Figs.~\ref{fig:DegHistAll} and \ref{fig:conflict_networks}, Fig.~\ref{fig:optimization} shows that the BLV method does not accurately described the reconstructed adjacency matrix since $D_\mathrm{M} \sim 0.5$.
-This can be a consequence of the small dataset in the present version of the reconstructed network or an indication that the BLV may not applied at the inter-city scale.
-Different alternatives to quantitatively predict the spatial embedding of the conflict are currently under study.
+Therefore, despite that high spatial character of the confrontation network in Figs~\ref{fig:DegHistAll} and \ref{fig:conflict_networks}, Fig~\ref{fig:optimization} shows that the BLV method does not accurately described the reconstructed adjacency matrix since $D_\mathrm{M} \sim 0.5$.
+This can be a consequence of the small dataset in the present version of the reconstructed network or, {as anticipated above,} an indication that the BLV may not applied {to Medellin's scenario due to the lack of stationary character of confrontations.} Different alternatives to quantitatively predict the spatial embedding of the conflict are currently under study.